 Until recently, native ads were limited to web, social, and in-app properties.
-However, innovative solutions have made way for native ads to step onto the email newsletter stage, like LiveIntent’s Native Ad Blueprints.
+However, innovative solutions have enabled publishers and advertisers to leverage native ads in email newsletters.

-Before activating inventory in your email newsletter, however, it’s important to consider the newsletter design and layout to ensure you’ll get the most out of it.
+Before activating native ads in your email newsletter, it’s important to consider the newsletter design and layout .
 Defining your newsletter’s look and feel first enables you to then decide how to approach your native ad units’ styling.
 The ad units themselves also have their own particularities, like required and recommended elements, that require your consideration as well.

 Want to learn more about Native Ad Blueprints?
 Read more on our Native Ad Blueprints solution page.